AFL

 By SEN

-Stephenson officially retired from AFL football in 2024, having played 122 games across the two clubs.
+Stephenson officially retired from AFL football in 2024, having played 122 games with the Magpies and Roos.

-However, 12 months later, the former Rising Star's desire to return to the top level led him to a trial at Port Adelaide.
+However, 12 months later, the former Rising Star's desire to return to the top level led him to a trial at Alberton.

-After participating over the entire pre-season at the Power, 7News' Josh Money has confirmed that Port Adelaide are on the verge of confirming Stephenson's spot ahead of the 2026 season.
+After participating over the entire pre-season at the Power, Money reported that the Power are on the verge of confirming Stephenson's spot ahead of the 2026 season.

 "He is about $1.03 favourite to earn one of those spots," Money told SEN Afternoons.